about / archives / contact / subscribe / twitter

 Primary Twitter:

-Patch, a division of AOL, is a network of local news sites with a combination of staff-produced and community-contributed material.
+Patch is a network of local news sites with a combination of staff-produced and community-contributed material.
+It is owned by Hale Global, with former owner AOL retaining a small stake.

-The company, which focuses exclusively on local news, began with a handful of sites in New Jersey and Connecticut and now is in about 900 communities.
-According to comScore, its sites drew 6.9 million unique visitors in April 2011.
+The company, which focuses exclusively on local news, began with a handful of sites in New Jersey and Connecticut and is now in about 900 communities.
+It had an editorial staff of about 65 as of May 2014.

 The company was founded by John Brod and Tim Armstrong in 2007.
 Armstrong, who would become AOL’s CEO just before the company bought Patch, was also one of Patch’s principal initial investors.